Sweet's Dream Martini Cocktail Recipe

 Method

-1. Add gin, sherry, elderberry syrup, bitters, maraschino liqueur, and cubed ice to a mixing glass.
+1. Add gin, sherry, elderberry syrup, bitters, and maraschino liqueur to a mixing glass.

 Pin Recipe